kelvinperrie/TideView/README.md

 # TideView

 Visualising tide heights using NIWAs tide forcast API.
+The API gives a height in 10 minute increments; the y axis is the tide height, the x axis is the date/time.

 Demo:
 https://raw.githack.com/kelvinperrie/TideView/master/demo.html